It’s not the end of the world—it’s just zombies.

 Chris is an ordinary guy with a boring job, a perfect fiancé, and plans for a happy, if predictable, future.
 But when the dead stop dying and become, instead, simply “changed,” ordinary isn’t so comforting anymore.
 Wandering stray animals suddenly develop a taste for flesh and brains, and while most of the human zombies might be harmless, can anyone really be sure?

 BJ Burrow co-wrote the screenplay to the SyFy movie The Monster Hunter (starring David Carradine).
 The Changed is his first novel.
-He lives in Austin, Texas with his wife Melissa and two daughters.
+He lives in Austin, TX, with his wife Melissa and two daughters.